rocky-linux/documentation/docs/guides/troubleshooting/kernel_panic.md

 To enter rescue mode, the easiest way is to select the line starting with `0-rescue-*` in the grub menu.

-Another way is to edit any line of the grub menu (pressing 'e' key) and add `systemd.unit=rescue.target` at the end of the line that starts with `linux` and then press `ctrl+x` to boot the system into rescue mode.
+Another way is to edit any line of the grub menu (pressing the 'e' key) and add `systemd.unit=rescue.target` at the end of the line that starts with `linux` and then press `ctrl+x` to boot the system into rescue mode.

 !!!
 Note

     You are then in qwerty mode.

-Once you are in rescue mode and you have enter the root password, you can then repair your system.
+You can repair your system once you are in rescue mode and have entered the root password.

-For that, you might need to configure a temporary IP address thanks to `ip ad add ...` (see network chapter of our admin guide).
+For that, you might need to configure a temporary IP address using `ip ad add ...` (see the network chapter of our admin guide).

 ## Last chance: Anaconda Rescue Mode

-If none of the above methods work, it is still possible to boot from the installation ISO and repair the system.
+If none of the above methods work, you can still boot from the installation ISO and repair the system.

-This method is not covered by this documentation.
+This documentation does not cover this method.

 ## System maintenance

 ### Cleaning old kernel versions

-You can remove old installed kernel packages, keeping only latest version and version of running kernel:
+You can remove old installed kernel packages, keeping only the latest version and version of the running kernel:

 ```bash
 dnf remove --oldinstallonly
 ```

-### Limiting the number of installed kernels versions
+### Limiting the number of installed kernel versions

 We can limit the number of kernel versions by editing the `/etc/yum.conf` file and setting the **installonly_limit** variable: